ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Create GemPickups Script

 Create a script called `GemPickups` and place it into the **Local Gems** folder.
 This script is responsible for making sure the player can't pick up a pickup multiple times.
-It was also handle cross calling for the server to update the player's resource, and cross calling to the client to handle turning off the visibility and playing the effects.
+It will also handle cross-calling for the server to update the player's resource, and cross-calling to the client to handle turning off the visibility and playing the effects.

-The reason for cross context calling, is that even with doing environment checks, it will still throw an error about accessing some API calls from the given context.
-So doing a cross context call will help around this issue.
+The reason for cross-context calling is that even with doing environment checks, it will still throw an error about accessing some API calls from the given context.
+So doing a cross-context call will help around this issue.

 #### Add Variables